How it all began: aerospace meets EDC

 Tres Edward Clements holding line as a yellow and white striped hot air balloon fills behind him on a flat desert surface in 2005Tres getting ready to fly a hot air balloon in 2005

-Most of my childhood vacations weren’t at the beach or Disneyland.
-Mine were at balloon rallies.
-We’d fly in the morning, work on repairs in the afternoon, and I’d spend every spare minute building, fixing, or modifying something, usually something that flew.
+Most of my childhood vacations weren’t at the beach or Disneyland; they were at balloon rallies.
+We’d fly in the morning, work on repairs in the afternoon, and I’d spend every spare minute building, fixing, or modifying something.

 That drive to build with precision eventually led me to machining.
 In high school, I spent my afternoons at the local college campus in a machine shop, learning everything from manual mills to CNC.
 That path took me to Cal Poly in San Luis Obispo, California where I majored in Manufacturing Engineering and unofficially embedded myself in the Aerospace department.
 I found myself constantly helping other students turn their ideas into real, machined parts.